-AAAE offers a variety of online course options for virtual onsites.
+AAAE offers a variety of training course options for you and your airport.
 Look through the full list below, or use the search features to narrow the list.
 Don't see something you need?
 Contact us at firstname.lastname@example.org.

 This program is intended for aviation personnel who work directly in airport communication hubs and dispatch centers.
 Participants who complete the course and pass the exam will receive a certificate of recognition as an Airport Certified Employee of Communications.